kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ```
 ├── helpers # This directory contains helper scripts used by pipeline jobs.
+├── kyma-gke-integration.sh # This script installs and tests Kyma on a real GKE cluster.
 ├── kyma-gke-nightly.sh # This script creates a long-lived GKE cluster from the main branch.
 This cluster should be recreated once a day.
 └── kyma-gke-end-to-end-test.sh # This script installs and executes Kyma end-to-end tests on a real GKE cluster.
 ```